 STORE OCCUPANCY SOLUTIONS

 Solutions that calculate the number of customers in your store are vital in a post-quarantine world.
-SmartOccupancy by retail tech firm Checkpoint the overhead people counting sensor Visiplus 3D with a cloud-based software portal HALO.
-Similarly, Prodco, a company that specialises in footfall tracking, utilies advanced PC-3DR Stereoscopic camera at each entrance or interior zone, pushing entrance and exit count data (excluding staff and/or security guards) to cloud servers in real time.
+SmartOccupancy by retail tech firm Checkpoint combines the overhead people counting sensor Visiplus 3D with a cloud-based software portal, HALO.
+Similarly, Prodco, a company that specialises in footfall tracking, utilizes an advanced PC-3DR Stereoscopic camera at each entrance or interior zone, pushing entrance and exit count data (excluding staff and/or security guards) to cloud servers in real time.
 Suitable for buildings of all sizes, a SafeCount solution delivers live occupancy data with visual warnings and alerts when limits are approached or exceeded.
 If you are not yet ready for complex solutions but need to keep track of customers entering and exiting your store, there are plenty of simpler counter apps that work on Android, such as Counter Plus (free!), AllCounter or Klickr (under 6 EUR).

 https://checkpointsystems.com/us/SmartOccupancy/